torryatco/Basilica/readme.md

 As a demostration of the new functionality afforded by a dynamically generated popover, let's use our new popover to display a different message when the user clicks on any of the three nav buttons:

-Add a class `it` to each of the nav bottons:
+Add a class `it` to each of the nav buttons:

 ```html
 <nav>